 Ideas.
 We’ve all had them.
-We have them all the time in our day-to-day ramblings.
+We probably have them all the time in our day-to-day ramblings.
 Some are big and ambitious, some small and simple.
-Some are good (the wheel, sliced bread, the Internet), while some (using orange juice in your tea when you’ve run out of milk, for example) are downright terrible – take my word for it.
+Some are good (the wheel, sliced bread, the Internet...), while some (using orange juice in your tea when you’ve run out of milk, for example) are downright terrible – trust us on that one.

 It’s those good ideas we want to focus on, of course, because when it comes to a business, harnessing a strong idea can lead to increased revenue streams, reduced costs and more efficient ways of working.

 Idea management, then, is an important weapon in an organization’s armory.
 It means that a structure is in place to generate ideas, identify the best ones from the pool, capture and organize them and, ultimately, implement them for the benefit of the company, in a way that wouldn't have happened through normal processes.

 Idea management is a structured process of generating, capturing, discussing and improving, organizing, evaluating and prioritizing valuable insight or alternative thinking that would otherwise not have emerged through normal processes – Gartner

 When done well, employee idea campaigns, backed up by effective idea management, can be really effective in helping companies grow and succeed.